Historian, Policy Researcher, Program Administrator

-I am a scholar of global health and development, whose research explores how the history of gender and medicine shape contemporary debates over medical ethics, health governance, and social justice.
-I am an incoming Assistant Professor at the University of Georgia, with a joint appointment in the Department of History and the Institute for Women’s and Gender Studies.
+I am a scholar of health and development, whose research focuses on how gender and medicine shape ethics, governance, and justice.
+I am Assistant Professor of History and Women’s and Gender Studies at the University of Georgia, and hold a concurrent appointment as a Fellow at Georgetown University’s Faith and Global Health Initiative.

-My work bridges academic research, policy analysis, and program leadership.
+My work spans academic research, policy analysis, and program leadership.

-Alongside my scholarly research, I have led applied research and policy initiatives focusing on health, gender, and development.
-I previously served as Program Director of the Faith and Global Health Initiative at Georgetown University, overseeing the research program of a global, multidisciplinary Lancet commission.
-As a former Brookings expert, I led a visiting fellowship program and policy research portfolio focused on gender and global development.
+Alongside my scholarly research, I have led applied research and policy initiatives focusing on health and development.
+I previously served as Program Director of the Faith and Global Health Initiative at Georgetown University, overseeing the research program of a multidisciplinary Lancet commission examining the changing landscape of trust in health science and systems in the United States and globally.
+As a former Brookings expert, I led a visiting fellowship and policy research portfolio focused on gender and global development.

 My research has been recognized with the Pirzada Prize in Pakistan Studies by the University of California, Berkeley, and my writing has appeared in Diplomatic History, The Washington Post, The Lancet, and Brookings.
 I have also held a postdoctoral appointment at the Jackson School of Global Affairs, Yale University.